 Bas-relief sculpture is a type of sculpture in which objects are carved out of a solid piece of material, almost as if they are trapped inside the stone, metal, wood, or other materials used.
-This carving technique is quite old, and it has been used many cultures all over the world, from Mesoamerica to India.
+This carving technique is quite old, and it has been used by many cultures all over the world, from Mesoamerica to India.
 Many beautiful examples of bas-relief can be found in museums as well as in situ at various archaeological sites.

-A bas-relief is distinguished the fact that it is not free-standing.
+A bas-relief is distinguished by the fact that it is not free-standing.
 This art form is also known as “low relief,” referring to the fact that the objects do not project very far from the background.
 Bas-relief is referred to as “high relief” when objects protrude more prominently.
 Carving wood, hammering or casting metal, and casting materials such as ceramics can all be used to create the sculpture.
 It can also be done in stone, with precious and semiprecious stones being used.

 The objects in a typical bas-relief stand out against the background.
-Sunk relief, a type of relief in which the figures are created shadows carved into the background, with the background appearing raised or projected, is created when this norm is reversed.
+Sunk relief, a type of relief in which the figures are created by shadows carved into the background, with the background appearing raised or projected, is created when this norm is reversed.
 Because the fine details are preserved in the sunken stone rather than being projected out into space, sunk relief can be quite beautiful and also quite durable.

 This type of sculpture is frequently used as a decorative element in architecture.
 Depending on the desires and architectural trends, bas-relief panels could be attached to a structure or integrated into its structural supports.
 Many temples around the world have religious bas-relief scenes depicting various figures and events in religious history, and Muslim architecture also has stunning geometric and floral designs.